circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 You can enable third party access restrictions by visiting the organization settings page on GitHub, and clicking "Setup application access restrictions" button in the "Third-party application access policy" section.

 If you enable these restrictions on an organization for which CircleCI has been running builds then we will stop receiving push event hooks from GitHub (thus not building new pushes), and API calls will be denied (causing, for instance, re-builds of old builds to fail the source checkout.)
 To get CircleCI working again you have to grant access to the CircleCI application.

+The account and permissions system we use is not as clear as we would like and as mentioned we have a much improved system in development with users as first class citizens in CircleCI.